 I tick most of the boxes – teaching, assessment, lecturing and publishing.
 (I’ve a full list of dubious credentials.)
-The only thing I haven’t achieved is a full-time contract to do it all at once.
+The only thing I didn’t achieve was a full-time contract.

-One lecture in particular sticks out in my mind: not the one on Rhetoric that raised a round of applause (though that was amazing).
+One lecture in particular sticks out in my mind.
+Not one on rhetoric that raised a round of applause (though that was amazing).
 Not one on history which drew on Assassin’s Creed and Crytek Off the Map.
 Oddly, it’s one on ‘Exam Preparation’.